Arranger Service¶

 defaults to 10240.

-is the default maximum duration for a job, in minutes.
+default_timeout_minutes is the default maximum duration for a workflow, in minutes.